Special Relativity -- Applications to astronomy and the accelerator physics: Relativistic Particle Dynamics

-In order to avoid being to abstract for to long we have given one example.
-Let us discuss the case in which the velocity increment is not in the direction of the uniform motion.
-For example, there may be a particle which is just moving "upward" with velocity increment $\Delta y'/\Delta\tau$ and the lab system is moving "horizontally".
-Now, according to textbooks, we simply using relation $d\tau = dt/\gamma$ with the standard result $\Delta v_y = \Delta v'_y/\gamma$.
-However, paradoxical result are obtained by doing so.
-In particular, the trajectory of the particle does not include mixture of positions and time.
-One of the important conclusions of the discussion presented above in the Chapter 7 is that there is no absolute notion of simultaneity in the theory of special relativity.
-Therefore there is no notion of an instantaneous 3-space.
-A coordinate axes of reference frame $K'$ rotating about the axes of a Lorentz lab frame.
-The standard presentation of the velocity increment transformation as the relation $\Delta v_y = \Delta v'_y/\gamma$ is based on the hidden assumption that $y'$-axis and $y$-axis are parallel.
-On the other hand Lorentz transformation makes axes ($y'$ and $y$) oblique-angled due to Wigner rotation.
-A difference between non-covariant and covariant point particle trajectories follows from this immediately (We will discuss the transformation of velocities in greater detail in Section 11.5).
+To avoid being overly abstract for too long, we have introduced a concrete example.
+Consider the case where the velocity increment is not aligned with the direction of uniform motion.
+For instance, imagine a particle moving "upward" with a velocity increment of $\Delta y'/\Delta\tau$ in the frame $S_n$, while the frame $S_n$ itself is moving "horizontally" with velocity $v$ in the lab frame.
+According to standard textbook treatments, one would apply the relation $d\tau = dt/\gamma$, leading to the familiar result: $\Delta v_y = \Delta v'_y/\gamma$.
+However, this approach can lead to paradoxical outcomes.
+Specifically, it implies a trajectory that does not appropriately mix spatial and temporal components.
+One of the key conclusions drawn from the discussion in Chapter 7 is that special relativity does not allow for an absolute notion of simultaneity.
+Consequently, there is no well-defined concept of an instantaneous three-dimensional space.
+The standard expression for the transformation of a velocity increment, $\Delta v_y = \Delta v'_y/\gamma$, rests on a hidden assumption—that the $y'$-axis and $y$-axis remain parallel.
+In reality, the Lorentz transformation induces a Wigner rotation, which causes these axes to become oblique.
+This insight immediately reveals a fundamental distinction between non-covariant and covariant descriptions of point particle trajectories.
+(We will explore velocity transformations in more detail in Section 16.6.)